shaofengzeng/SuperPoint-Pytorch/README.md

 7. Start training again.(`lambda_d and lambda_loss` may need to be adjusted several times).

 ## Other Training Tricks
-1. Remove BatchNorm2d or other batch normalization operations.
+1. Remove BatchNorm2d or other normalization operations.

 # New Update (09/04/2021)